elissegomez24/E-commerce-Back-End/README.md

 2. Navigate to the project directory: cd ecommerce-backend
 3. Install the necessary dependencies: npm install
 4. Set up your PostgreSQL database and configure the database connection in the .env file:
-5. Run the database migrations and seed the database: npm run seed
+5. Run the database migrations and seed the database: node seeds/index.js
 6. Start the server: npm start

 - The server will start on http://localhost:3001.